Sotatek-HungNguyen14/notex-doc/docs/setting/manage_recordings_page.md

 - **Background behavior**: Audio stops when navigating away from the Manage Recordings screen
 - **Quality settings**: All recordings use standard AAC format with optimized compression

+---
-## FAQ
+## 4. FAQ

 **Access & Navigation Issues**

-**Q: I can't find the Manage Recordings option in Settings.**
+### I can't find the Manage Recordings option in Settings.**
-A: Ensure you're navigating correctly:
+Ensure you're navigating correctly:

 1. Home screen → Avatar (top-left) ( Settings ) → Manage Recordings
 2. Verify you're using the latest app version
 3. Check that you have previously created recordings through the app
 4. Restart the app if the option doesn't appear

+---
-**Q: The Manage Recordings screen is empty but I know I have recordings.**
+### The Manage Recordings screen is empty but I know I have recordings.**
-A: This can occur due to:
+This can occur due to:

 - Recordings stored in different app directories
 - File system permissions preventing access
 - Corrupted recording files not recognized by the system
 - **Solution**: Try creating a new test recording to verify the feature is working, then restart the app

+---
-**Q: The app crashes when I open Manage Recordings.**
+### The app crashes when I open Manage Recordings.**
-A: Common causes include:
+Common causes include:

 - Insufficient device storage or memory
 - Corrupted recording files in the directory
 - App requiring update for compatibility
 - **Solution**: Free up device storage, update the app, and restart your device

+---
 **Playback & Audio Issues**

-**Q: Recordings won't play when I tap on them.**
+### Recordings won't play when I tap on them.**
-A: Verify these potential issues:
+Verify these potential issues:

 - **File corruption**: The recording file may be damaged or incomplete
 - **Audio permissions**: Ensure the app has audio playback permissions